Greek Yogurt Donuts

-December is the Hanukah season for donuts and we make them in plenty.
-But, during the rest of the year when my kids crave donuts.
+December is the Hanukkah season for donuts, and we make plenty of them.
+But during the rest of the year, when my kids crave donuts.
 So, I make them these quick and easy instant donuts.
 Sometimes, I make the traditional Greek version dipped in honey.
-But these, dusted with powdered sugar and served with strawberry jam, are my kids' absolute favorite.
+But these, dusted with powdered sugar and served with strawberry jam, are my kids’ absolute favorite.

 Why make this recipe?